December 20, 2011

-The Gift of Weaponry, the Helmet of Salvation
+The Gift of weaponry, the Breastplate of Righteousness

 This Advent Daily Devotional is focusing on the gifts God gives us, as uncovered in the book of Ephesians.